Articling in Saskatchewan

 Principals, students and Bar Admissions staff work toward a common goal - to provide students with the skills and knowledge necessary to competently serve the public upon admission to the practice of law in Saskatchewan.

-You must serve under articles for twelve months (Rule 153).
-Your length of service runs from the date of signing your Articles of Clerkship, your request for confirmation of clerkship or the date of your admission as a student-at-law, whichever is the latter (see Proof of Entry into Articles below).
+You must serve under articles for twelve months (Rule 154).
+Your length of service runs from the date of signing your Articling Agreement or the date of your admission as a student-at-law, whichever is the latter (see Proof of Entry into Articles below).

 Please refer to Application for Admission as a Student-at-Law for more information.

-Once you have secured an articling or clerking position, there are 3 steps necessary to officially commence your articles:
+Once you have secured an articling position, there are 3 steps necessary to officially commence your articles:

 - You must be approved as a student-at-law.
 For more information please see Application for Admission as a Student-at-Law.

-- Confirmation that you have successfully completed your J.D./LL.B. or hold a Certificate of Equivalency issued by the National Committee on Accreditation; and
+- Confirmation that you have successfully completed your J.D./LL.B; hold a Certificate of Qualification issued by the National Committee on Accreditation (NCA Certificate), or have completed all courses and examinations required to obtain an NCA Certificate; and

 Delay in completing any of these steps may create unnecessary problems for you.
-You may be working at your office but the time will not be recognized if you did not apply to The Law Society of Saskatchewan to become a student-at-law or you did not sign the Articles of Clerkship, or, in the case of students clerking with a court, you did not request confirmation of your clerkship from the supervising Justice.
+You may be working at your office but the time will not be recognized if you did not apply to The Law Society of Saskatchewan to become a student-at-law or you did not sign and file the Articling Agreement.
+The Articling Agreement must be signed and filed by all students-at-law, including those serving articles to a court.

-Although you may apply to become a student-at-law, you cannot sign Articles of Clerkship or serve as a law clerk until the Law Society receives confirmation that your degree was granted.
+Although you may apply to become a student-at-law, you cannot commence articles until the Law Society receives confirmation that your degree was granted.
 The Law Society Membership Officer will contact the University of Saskatchewan, College of Law at the beginning of May each year to obtain a confirmation list of eligible students.
 If your degree is from a College of Law other than the University of Saskatchewan, please obtain written confirmation from that university confirming the date that your law degree was granted, and provide it to the Law Society.
 A copy of your actual law degree is not needed at this point.
-If you intend to start working before this written confirmation is received by the Law Society, the time worked will not be recognized as part of your articles.
+If you intend to start articling before this written confirmation is received by the Law Society, the time worked will not be recognized as part of your articles.

 CPLED Articling Position Requirement

 Please note that while most students will have obtained an articling position prior to commencing the CPLED Bar Admissions Program, the Law Society recognizes that some students will still be seeking a position when the CPLED Program begins.
-Since the CPLED Program only runs once a year, the Law Society will allow students to commence the Program without an articling position.
-However, students must obtain a position prior to Module 6 or they will be forced to withdraw from the Program.
+Since the CPLED Program only runs once a year, the Law Society will allow students to commence the Program without an articling position and/or apply for approval to begin the Program at the commencement of any Module.
+However, any student who has not commenced articles upon completion of 5 modules of the Program will be required to withdraw from the Program.

 Additional Resources for Students Seeking Articles